 “Training” is defined as: “the process of bringing a person to an agreed standard of proficiency by practice and instruction”.

 Your training time is a time to practice your skills so that you can become a more effective and efficient player during your basketball games.
-If you hold back and don’t step out of your comfort zone when you are training and running drills, than you will likewise struggle to grow as a player, and will play with less confidence throughout a basketball game.
+If you hold back and don’t step out of your comfort zone when you are training and running drills, then you will likewise struggle to grow as a player and will play with less confidence throughout a basketball game.

 It is your training time.
 Are you going to make the most use of it?
-Of are you just going to stand around and wish you could get better?
+Or are you just going to stand around and wish you could get better?

 Train at Game Speed

-Unless you physically and emotionally simulate a “game situation” throughout your training sessions, than you will simply struggle to bring the required physical and emotional intensity into your Games.
-You must therefore get into the habit of training at Game Speed, running all your drills at Game Speed, and partaking in every exercise at Game Speed.
+Unless you physically and emotionally simulate a “game situation” throughout your training sessions, then you will simply struggle to bring the required physical and emotional intensity into your Games.
+You must, therefore, get into the habit of training at Game Speed, running all your drills at Game Speed, and partaking in every exercise at Game Speed.

 Train with 100% Commitment & Determination